nimrodberman/RNN-s/README.md

 # lvfRNN
 In this section, there is a Vanilla RNN with a simple but impactful modification.
 The lvfRNN is an implementation of a scientific Paper - Latent Vector Field Recurrent Models.
+In this RNN we calculate a specific matrix for the layer product matrix Whh as the paper suggest.
+This section is under work at the moment.